Cycling Norway – All you need to know to plan a bike trip to North Cape

 Finnmark, the Great North – Sanja, Tromso, Nordkapp, KirkenesFinnmark Cycle Route Map Saja Tromso Nordkapp Kirkenes

 Besides the more beaten way to Nordkapp, this is really a wild ride.
-Few cars, few tourists, few towns, few people in general… just the great arctic.
+Few cars, few tourists, few towns, few people in general… just the great Arctic.

 This area of Norway makes for a mostly flat ride for the adventurous bike traveler, its scenery won’t disappoint but distances between grocery supplies might be vast.